pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 implementation uses.

-For static atoms, note that pkgcraft-cached and pkgcore's memory usage is quite close with pkgcore slightly edging ahead probably due to the extra fields pkgcraft's rust implementation stores internally to speed up comparisons.
+For static atoms, note that pkgcraft-cached and pkgcore's memory usage is quite close with pkgcore slightly edging ahead probably due to the extra data pkgcraft stores internally to speed up comparisons.
+Another point of interest is that the uncached implementation still beats pkgcore in processing time.
-Another point of interest is that pkgcraft's uncached implementation still beats pkgcore in processing time, meaning pkgcraft is able to parse and instantiate the objects in rust, called via a C wrapper library, and then wrap them into native python objects faster than pkgcore can do what basically amounts to attribute requests and dictionary lookups.
-Portage is last by a large margin as it doesn't directly cache atom objects.
+This is because the underlying rust implementation has its own cache allowing it to skip unnecessary parsing and leaving the majority of overhead to cython's instantiation speed.
+Portage is last by a large margin since it doesn't directly cache atom objects.

-With dynamic atoms, no implementation has a memory usage edge since every atom is different making caching irrelevant.
-From this the uncached pkgcraft implementation has the edge since it doesn't perform cache lookups or store a cache.
-Pkgcore's memory usage is comparatively respectable, but it uses about an order of magnitude more processing time.
+For dynamic atoms every atom is different making caching irrelevant so no implementation has a substantial memory usage edge.
+With caching made worthless, the uncached pkgcraft implementation is the fastest as it has the least cache overhead.
+Pkgcore's memory usage is comparatively respectable, but it uses about an order of magnitude more processing time for parsing.
 Portage is again last by a increased margin and appears to perform inefficiently when storing more complex atoms.

 Finally, random atoms try to model closer to what is found across the tree in terms of cache hits.
-With this result, it appears that using pkgcraft's cached implementation probably is a good idea for large sets of atoms with occasional overlap.
+As the results show, using cached implementations probably is a good idea for large sets of atoms with occasional overlap in order to save both processing time and memory usage; otherwise, both attributes suffer as seen from portage's uncached implementation results.

 ### Looking to the future